DefinitionThis section has been translated automatically.

 Vaccines: Live and live attenuated vaccines must not be used concomitantly with tralokinumab because clinical safety and efficacy have not been established.
 Immune responses to tetanus booster vaccine and meningococcal vaccine have been studied.
 It is recommended that patients' vaccination status be updated with live and live attenuated vaccines according to current vaccination recommendations prior to treatment with tralokinumab.

 PreparationsThis section has been translated automatically.

 Tralokinumab is available on the market as Adtralza®.
 It shows a safety profile at placebo level.
 In the initial phase up to 16 weeks, the safety profile of Adtralza® was at placebo level.
 In the long-term use, no new signals appeared.
 The conjunctivitis rate remained permanently low.
 Long-term safety is particularly relevant in view of the long-term therapy usually required.
 Adtralza® offers patients long-term disease control, a good long-term safety profile and thus significantly better quality of life.

 Trafficability: Tralokinumab has no or negligible effect on trafficability and ability to operate machinery.

 LiteratureThis section has been translated automatically.

-- Panettieri RA Jr et al (2018) Tralokinumab for the treatment of severe, uncontrolled asthma (STRATOS 1 and STRATOS 2): two randomised, double-blind, placebo-controlled, phase 3 clinical trials.
+- Panettieri RA Jr et al (2018) Tralokinumab for severe, uncontrolled asthma (STRATOS 1 and STRATOS 2): two randomised, double-blind, placebo-controlled, phase 3 clinical trials.
 Lancet Respir Med 6:511-525.

-- Parker JM et al (2018) A Phase 2 Randomized Controlled Study of Tralokinumab in Subjects with Idiopathic Pulmonary Fibrosis.
-At J Respir Crit Care Med 197:94-103.
+- Parker JM et al (2018) A phase 2 randomized controlled trial of tralokinumab in subjects with idiopathic pulmonary fibrosis.
+Am J Respir Crit Care Med 197:94-103.